XiugeChen/Simplified-Battleship-Game-Guesser/README.md

-# Treap Tester
+# Simplified Battleship Game Guesser

 ## Introduction

 * Project 1 for [COMP90048](https://handbook.unimelb.edu.au/2020/subjects/comp90048) (Declarative Programming) at the University of Melbourne, 2020 Sem1.

-* Simplitied Battleship Guesser

 * The game is played on a 4×8 grid, and involves two players: